-How To Become A Beauty Therapist: Beauty therapists are specialists who work in salons, health clubs or even spas that assist their customers or clients not only in the selection of the correct cosmetics they should use but also work to ensure that their overall beauty and attractive features are maintained.
+Beauty therapists are specialists who work in salons, health clubs, or even spas that assist their customers or clients in selecting the right cosmetics they should use and ensure that their overall beauty and attractive features are maintained.

-In addition to all this, beauty therapists may also serve to either recommend or in some cases, sell beauty products directly to their clients which will promote healthy skins.
-However, selling beauty products may entail that a beauty therapist also has a verse knowledge and passion for such products on the market.
+In addition to all this, beauties may also serve to either recommend or, in some cases, sell beauty products directly to their clients, which will promote healthy skin.
+However, selling beauty products may entail that a beauty therapist also has knowledge and passion for such products on the market.

-Furthermore, beauty therapists are required to have a sound knowledge of how to provide effective massage, how to apply the correct amount and types of cosmetics like an artificial tanner, tint eyelashes and even dye eyebrows according to requests of the customers.
+Furthermore, beauty therapists must know how to provide effective massage and apply the correct amount and types of cosmetics like artificial tanner, tint eyelashes, and even dye eyebrows according to the customers’ requests.

-Overall, their services may start with attending to facial issues such as the identification of skin types, removal of acne, recommendation of the most suitable products to their customers and the removal of facial hair through any procedures of either waxing or electrolysis.
+Overall, their services may start with attending to facial issues, such as identifying skin types, removing acne, recommending the most suitable products to their customers, and removing facial hair through either waxing or electrolysis.

-This post aims to equip us with the knowledge of how to become a beauty therapist and to make proper justice to the topic, we shall treat the matter in consecutive steps.
+This post aims to equip us with the knowledge of how to become beautists and to make proper justice to the topic; we shall treat the matter in consecutive steps.
 Sometimes, beauty therapists may be referred to as either estheticians or skincare specialists in some places.

 Job Of A Beauty Therapist

 The job of a beauty therapist involves, in most cases, standing for a very long period on one’s feet.
 Therefore, based on this explanation, it is obvious that a beauty therapist must be very physically fit to withstand this stress.